 Practical checklist for your next compilation engagement

-2. Document your understanding of the business, the framework, and the form of the financial statements (ISRS 4410.26).
+- Document your understanding of the business, the framework, and the form of the FS (ISRS 4410.26).
 Even a one-page memo is sufficient.
-The point isn't to produce a risk assessment.
-It's to show you understood what you were compiling.
+The point isn’t to produce a risk assessment.
+It’s to show you understood what you were compiling.

-3. When you spot something wrong, communicate it to management in writing and document the response.
+- When you spot something wrong (and you will), communicate it to management in writing and document the response.
 If management corrects it, file the correction.
-If they don't, follow the ISRS 4410.33 and 4410.34 escalation path before proceeding.
+If they don’t, follow the ISRS 4410.33 and 4410.34 escalation path before proceeding.

-5. Obtain a management representation letter.
-ISRS 4410 doesn't explicitly require one, but ISRS 4410.A26 notes it may be appropriate.
-For any engagement where the compiled statements go to a bank, get it in writing.
+- Obtain a management representation letter.
+ISRS 4410 doesn’t explicitly require one, but ISRS 4410.A26 notes it may be appropriate to obtain written acknowledgement of management’s responsibilities.
+For any engagement where the compiled FS go to a bank, get it in writing.

 Common mistakes

-• Performing verification procedures without recognising the engagement type has shifted.
-If you're testing balances, confirming receivables, or inspecting documents for evidence, you've moved beyond compilation into review or audit territory.
+- Performing verification procedures without recognising the engagement type has shifted.
+If you’re testing balances, confirming receivables, or inspecting documents for evidence, you’ve moved beyond compilation into review or audit territory.
 ISRS 4410.7 is clear: compilation involves applying accounting expertise to information provided by management, not verifying that information.
+If the client needs verification, recommend a different engagement.

-• Omitting the no-assurance statement from the report or burying it in boilerplate.
-The AFM has noted in practice that compiled financial statements are sometimes distributed to banks and creditors without a clear practitioner's report attached, creating an expectation gap.
+- Omitting the no-assurance statement from the report or burying it in boilerplate.
+The AFM has noted in practice that compiled FS are sometimes distributed to banks and creditors without a clear practitioner’s report attached, creating an expectation gap.
+ISRS 4410.40(j) requires the statement to be prominent.

-• Continuing with the engagement when management refuses to correct a material misstatement.
+- Continuing with the engagement when management refuses to correct a material misstatement.
 ISRS 4410.34 gives you two paths: withdraw or disclose in the report.
-Compiling statements you believe are materially misstated without doing either violates the standard.
+Compiling FS you believe are materially misstated without doing either violates the standard.

 Put audit concepts into practice with these free tools: